 This has long been a go-to strategy for getting an offer shared on blogs and across social, and for acquiring new customers and contacts from those channels, among others.

 I think Mountain House is getting it right.
 They’re showing a lifestyle image that says more than several paragraphs of words.
 It is immediately apparent who their audience is, and what’s in it for them ($5,000 in cash and prizes).

 In a very short period of time the visitor has an idea of what’s expected of them.
 Take an outdoor adventure picture of yourself while eating a Mountain House meal, post it to Instagram or twitter with the hashtag #MyAdventureMeal and go daydream about the gear you’ll buy with all that loot.

-It looks like Mountain House has adjusted their strategy over the years.
-Back in 2014, participants just needed to post a selfie from their adventure.
-This year, they need to incorporate the Mountain House brand into the photo.
+Over time, Mountain House has adjusted their strategy.
+Back in 2014, contest participants just needed to post a selfie from their adventure.
+But now, they need to incorporate the Mountain House brand into their #MyAdventureMeal photo submissions.

 Navabi is a plus-sized fashion retailer in Europe.
 They originally tested this on the second page-view.
 It would pop up after the visitor scrolled on their second page.
 It worked so well they promoted it to the primary offer on all first page visits.

 Switching from an on-scroll pop-up on the second page to the central position on the first page increased email gathering by about 250 percent in the UK, 200 percent in France and 300 percent in Germany.

 New contacts are then enrolled in an automated “lead to first purchase” program once they sign up for the newsletter, in addition to being enrolled in the contest.